SkyAudit/blog/content/statement/The Meaning of Aether.md

 Ethereum.
 Now you changed it to aether which has been used by some other people at this forum.
 Why did you like these two names so much?

-Ether permutes space.
-Then we found out ether is alcohol that people snuff to get high and aether is the mystical substance that permutes space.
+Ether permeates space.
+Then we found out ether is alcohol that people snuff to get high and aether is the mystical substance that permeates space.

 Its called Aether because the data does not exist on a server.
 It exists collectively throughout the internet (or at least the subscribers).
 Once